 Help!
 I Have a Round Face!

 If you’ve ever been called “Cheeks” or are frequently carded at bars, chances are you have a round face.
 On the plus side, you look younger than you actually are.
 On the, um, not plus side, every half pound you gain shows up immediately…on your head.
-Here, tips from hair and makeup pros on how to subtly elongate your features.
+Here, nine tips from hair and makeup pros on how to subtly elongate your features.